kevinchilds/Notes/Java/BASICS.md

 System.out.println(arr[0]); //will print 23 to the console System.out.println(arr[1]); //will print 4 to the console System.out.println(arr[2]); //will print 13 to the console

+//We can assign values to an array like this arr[2] = 22; //this reassigned the value at index 2 (which was 13) to 22
 ```